There are different methods for getting the shampoo from the bottle.

 - For younger children, reminders to wash both sides may help – front, top, back, left side, right side

 - Try placing a plastic mirror with suction cups on the shower wall so he can see if he’s got shampoo on all parts of his head

 - A hand held shower head may be helpful for rinsing

 Use plenty of conditioner and detangling sprays.
 Use picks to comb the hair since they are easier to handle with one hand and have wider, stronger teeth.

 Pony Tails and Buns

-First of all, you need hair that’s long enough to pull into a pony tail.
-My daughter uses her affected forearm to help gather her hair in the back and let it rest there.
-She has the pony tail holder around her wrist, then just pulls it off the wrist and around her hair for the first wrap.
-She uses her pointer finger to help tighten it and hold it secure while her non-affected hand continues to make the final wraps.
-She will often need to adjust how high or low she wants it by using her affected forearm again in the back to hold it where she wants. – Jackie
+First of all, hair needs to be long enough to pull into a pony tail.
+Place the pony tail holder around your affected wrist.
+Use your affected forearm to help gather your hair in the back and let it rest there.
+Pull the pony tail holder off the wrist and around your hair for the first wrap.
+Use your pointer finger to help tighten it and hold it secure while your non-affected hand continues to make the final wraps.
+You may need to adjust how high or low you want it by using your affected forearm again in the back to hold it in place.

 Blow Drying Hair